Researchers develop artificial skin so your devices can feel you

 Nah, I’m just playing.
 One of the potential uses listed in the proof of concept video for Skin-On above is “tactile communication with a virtual avatar.”
 If this project does succeed in moving beyond the prototype stage, you know it’s going to have some NSFW-as-fuck applications.

+Artificially replicating even the simplest of human touches is far from easy, though.
+All the software and hardware for the team’s main prototypes took three months to build, and nailing down a material for the artificial skin itself proved a particularly tricky process.

+“The constraint was to develop something that was stretchable and that can also detect touch,” Teyssier told the New Scientist.

 According to the team’s video, the prototypes come in two different versions: a simple, single-toned option and an ultrarealistic option for the discerning fake flesh connoisseur.
-And just like human skin, it’s made up of multiple layers: pliable copper wire between an epidermis and dermis of silicon molded to resemble the texture of skin.
+And just like human skin, it’s made up of multiple layers: pliable copper wire between an epidermis and hypodermis of silicon molded to resemble the texture of skin.
 The team also covered a laptop touchpad and smartwatch with Skin-On Interfaces to demonstrate its potential uses beyond just phones.

 The next step for these abominations is the ACM Symposium on User Interface Software and Technology in New Orleans, where the team of Telecom Paris, HCI Sorbonne University, and the French National Center for Scientific Research researchers will present their work.
+Teyssier told Gizmodo he didn’t start this project with any particular future application in mind for the prototypes, but rather “to propose a possible future with anthropomorphic devices.”

 Wouldn’t it be an act of cosmic ironic glory if these phone cases were the solution to Samsung’s recent Galaxy S10 and Note 10 troubles?
 So far the company’s s official statement blames phone covers for why their devices can be unlocked by any fingerprint, but—now, hear me out Samsung—has anyone tested to see if the bug works on faux-flesh?

-Note: Updated: We added in Teyssier’s comments.